 The penalty for un-safe practice or any form of cheating is disqualification, with the club or regional association reserving the right to take further action.

-18) INTOXICATING SUBSTANCES
+16) INTOXICATING SUBSTANCES

-The possession and/or consumption of any intoxicating substance (alcohol or illegal drugs) on the firing line is strictly prohibited.
-A competitor will not be permitted to handle or use a gun if the organiser discovers that they have consumed alcohol or illegal drugs prior to shooting, and will be asked to leave the club premises.
-The club and/or region reserve the right to pursue further action following any such misconduct.
+The possession and/or consumption of any intoxicating substance (alcohol or illegal drugs) on the Firing Line is strictly prohibited.
+If the organiser, RO or CM discover that any competitor is believed to have consumed and/or be under the influence of alcohol or illegal drugs, will be asked to leave the Firing Line/club premises.